 - Weglot and SEO...

-- How do I add multilingual flags below the Divi theme's post titles?
+- How to add multilingual flags below the titles of Divi theme articles?

 - What to do after installing Weglot?